shayneobrien/generative-models/README.md

 Adding: CVAE, denoising VAE | Relativistic GAN, Self-attention GAN, Primal-Dual Wasserstein GAN, InfoGAN, adversarial autoencoder (?), Fisher GAN (?), Fairness GAN (?), Bayesian GAN (?)

+Architectures: Add convolutional GAN types

 # CAUTIONARY NOTE
 The architecture chosen for both the generator (G) and discriminator (D) in these implementations is a simple two layer feedforward network.
-While this will give sensible output, in practice it is recommended to use deep convolutional architectures (i.e. DCGANs) to get nicer visualizations.
+While this will give sensible output, in practice it is recommended to use deep convolutional architectures (i.e. DCGANs) to get nicer visualizations for MNIST.
 This can be done by editing the Generator and Discriminator classes for GANs, or the Encoder and Decoder classes for VAEs.